alexfazio/ai-glossary/README.md

 #### Who is behind :construction_worker:

-The AI Glossary repository is maintained by [Alex Fazio](https://www.linkedin.com/in/alxfazio/), a British-Italian Creative Technologist.
+The The A to Z of AI repository is maintained by [Alex Fazio](https://www.linkedin.com/in/alxfazio/), a British-Italian Creative Technologist.
 Alex is the founder of [AI Garden](https://www.linkedin.com/company/100216986), a network of independent Italian research and technology organizations.

 #### Style Guide 🦋